vladcc/lex-build/lex-build/readme_lex-c.txt

 for n in $(seq 1 51); \
 do ./flex.bin big_file.txt; done | sort -n -k1,1 | awk 'FNR==26'
-0.104371 sec
+0.099854 sec

 for n in $(seq 1 51); \
 do ./flex.full.bin big_file.txt; done | sort -n -k1,1 | awk 'FNR==26'
-0.075917 sec
+0.072045 sec

 for n in $(seq 1 51); \
 do ./lex_bsearch.bin big_file.txt; done | sort -n -k1,1 | awk 'FNR==26'
-0.124254 sec
+0.112468 sec

 for n in $(seq 1 51); \
 do ./lex_ifs.bin big_file.txt; done | sort -n -k1,1 | awk 'FNR==26'
-0.113010 sec
+0.109493 sec
 --------------------------------------------------------------------------------
 Here lex_* are expected to be slower - each lexer operation is a function call and no functions have been inlined.
 Interestingly enough, though, they are still pretty close to the flex with compressed tables.
-Flex with full tables blows the others out of the water, which makes sense.
+Flex with full tables is the fastest one, which makes sense.

 -O3:
 --------------------------------------------------------------------------------